dgroomes/react-playground/esbuild/README.md

 ## Wish List

-General clean ups, todos and things I wish to implement for this project:
+General clean-ups, todos and things I wish to implement for this project:

 * [x] DONE Add a component library to make the example more interesting and really exercise the bundler and showcase the experience.
-  I think I'll add Ant Design, I like look of it and it's extremely popular (by stars at least).
+  I think I'll add Ant Design, I like look of it, and it's extremely popular (by stars at least).
 * [x] DONE Consider figuring out source maps
 * [x] DONE Show how to bundle CSS.
-While I don't really need this in this project because Ant Design uses CSS-in-JS, it is a common usecase and I want to figure out how to do it idiomatically in esbuild.
+While I don't really need this in this project because Ant Design uses CSS-in-JS, it is a common use case and I want to figure out how to do it idiomatically in esbuild.

 ## Reference